-This year sees the first edition of the Davis Cup in its new single tournament format held over a week.
-While tennis players qualify through the world rankings, they must make themselves available for selection in the Davis Cup to be eligible for Olympic selection.
+This year saw the first edition of the Davis Cup Finals in its new single tournament format held over a week.
+While tennis players qualify through the world rankings and by winning other multi-sport events like the Asian Games, they must have made themselves available for selection in the Davis Cup to be eligible for Olympic selection.

 The same is true in women's tennis, where qualified players must have made themselves available for Fed Cup selection to be eligible to play at Tokyo 2020.
-The format of the Fed Cup World Group has not changed, and it will take place as a straight knockout tournament with the final from 9–10 November.
+The format of the Fed Cup World Group did not change, and it took place as a straight knockout tournament with the final from 9–10 November.

 What?
 ITU Triathlon World Series

 When?
 Throughout the year

 While the triathletes could not directly qualify from the Triathlon World Series for Tokyo 2020, they could accrue points towards the ITU's Olympic Qualification Ranking.
 A mixed relay World Series race in Tokyo in August acted as the sport's test event.